-The Independent Chair will send out a summary of the issues monthly to all heads of units.
-At the Safeguarding Executive Group the trends and patterns and responses are considered
+The Independent Chair will send out a summary of the issues monthly to all Heads of Units.

 The Safeguarding Chair will provide an annual thematic review of issues and action taken to resolve these in order to ensure that children are kept safe.